How to Fire Your Inner Sales Guy

 One of the most effective ways to “blog from the heart” is to imagine your ideal reader or audience sitting across from you.
 Picture a lunch with him/her.
 Spout your idea, solution, pet peeve or revelation.

-If you bring along your sales guy, he’d certainly blurt out, “Buy my book!” or “Call today!”
+If you bring along your sales guy, he’d certainly blurt out, “Sign this contract now!” or “Call today!”

 How embarrassing.